Élisabeth Badinter: Political activism

-During the 1989 Islamic scarf controversy in France, Badinter, Régis Debray, Alain Finkielkraut, Elisabeth de Fontenay and Catherine Kintzler wrote an open letter to the then Minister of Education, Lionel Jospin, demanding that students who refuse to take off their headscarves not be allowed to attend state schools.
+During the 1989 Islamic scarf controversy in France, Badinter, Régis Debray, Alain Finkielkraut, Élisabeth de Fontenay, and Catherine Kintzler wrote an open letter to the then Minister of Education, Lionel Jospin, demanding that students who refuse to take off their headscarves not be allowed to attend state schools.
 Badinter believes that the French public education system should be free of any religious affiliation and that neutrality in public institutions of a secularist state must prevail over expressions of individuality in them.
 In an interview with the Financial Times, she says, "The religions of the Book have always fought against what would liberate women or facilitate their lives ...
 We talk about Muslim radicals all the time but it’s more general."

 Personal life

-In 1966, she married lawyer Robert Badinter, who became Minister of Justice under Mitterrand. Élisabeth and Robert Badinter have one daughter and two sons.
+In 1966, she married lawyer Robert Badinter, who would become Minister of Justice under François Mitterrand. Élisabeth and Robert Badinter have one daughter and two sons.